 While identifying colleges that meet the criteria of being both academically accessible and financially feasible is crucial, the real challenge lies in selecting a school that resonates with you on a personal level.
 Beyond considering factors like location and available majors, delve into the institution’s culture, extracurricular offerings, and overall atmosphere to ensure it aligns with your preferences and aspirations.

-The college application process, it’s essential to recognize the importance of contingency planning and the significance of selecting a financial safety school.
+In the college application process, it’s essential to recognize the importance of contingency planning and the significance of selecting a financial safety school.
 Whether you’re a top-tier applicant or facing financial constraints, having a backup option ensures peace of mind and provides a viable alternative should circumstances change.
 By understanding the criteria for a financial safety school and identifying institutions that align with your academic and personal goals, you can approach the application journey with confidence and clarity.
 Remember, the goal is not just to gain admission but to find a college where you can thrive and grow both academically and personally.